CodeIsaMystic/CodeIsaMystic/README.md

 ## Coding as a lifestyle

-I think that coding don't necessary need to be a "passion", the main thing it's to love what you're doing day after day.
+For me, "coding" is not a "passion"!
+It's just the main thing I am loving to do day after day.
-It's just need to adapt your lifestyle, getting some challenges and being aware of what you can and have to do in a special situation...
+Adapting my lifestyle, getting challenges and being aware of how I should handle the various situations I may enconter...
-After that, it's just cool struggling with issues.
-It's just enjoying struggling with programs.

 ## Designing things